Schnubbione/APXO/README.md

 cd ..
 ```

 > The script is idempotent.
-It will create a default session (if missing), assign legacy teams to it, and ensure unique slugs.
+It will create the Admin Session (if missing), assign legacy teams to it, and ensure unique slugs.

 ### Environment Variables